Deploy NVIDIA NeMo Retriever Reranking NIM on Kubernetes#

 The Helm chart simplifies NIM deployment on Kubernetes.
-The chart supports deployment with a variety of possible cluster, GPU and storage confurations.
-The chart downloads the model and starts up the service to begin running.
+The chart supports deployment with a variety of possible cluster, GPU, and storage configurations.

-NIMs are intended to be run on a system with NVIDIA GPUs, with the type and number of GPUs depending on the model.
-To use helm, you must have a Kubernetes cluster with appropriate GPU nodes and the GPU Operator installed.
+NIM microservices run on hosts with NVIDIA GPUs.
+The GPU model and count depend on the model.
+To use Helm, you must have a Kubernetes cluster with GPU nodes.

 Benefits of Helm Chart Deployment#